Ride from Kandy to Ella on a scenic train ride that takes you high into the tea plantations.

 WHY: The South America country is the country celebrating 200 years of independence so get ready to party.
 Plus you’re going to find it a whole lot easier to get there as you can now catch new non-stop flights from London and Melbourne.

 STAY: If you want to go into the desert, visit the refurbed Explora Atacama.
 The 17-acre resort comes with a spa, stable and its own hot springs.
 Or if you’re more of a city slicker book into the new Mandarin Oriental Hotel Santiago, the group’s first foray into South America.

 EAT: When in Atacama take a picnic out on a desert drive, or book a quincho – a gut-busting Chilean barbecue.
 When in Santiago, reserve a table at Borago owned by Michelin-starred chef Rodolfo Guzman.
 Why?
 You’ll see.

 EXPLORE: There are now two new ways to explore Chile in 2018 and both are just as much fun.
-You can take to the skies and explore the Atacama Desert by hot air balloon.
+You can saddle up and ride across the Atacama Desert on mountain bikes.
 Or you can climb into your eco-friendly two-seater Southmobile and go on a guided wine tour of the Colchagua Valley.

 2 – SRI LANKA

 WHY: They have just relaunched a super scenic train journey from Colombo to Jaffna and a plethora of chic resorts has just opened on its shores.

 STAY: If you want to stay near the beach you can stay at the Anantara Peace Haven Tangalle.
 Or if you want to head into the jungle book into the new Wild Coast Tented Lodge that’s nestled between the beach and the Yala National Park.